melloware/react-logviewer/CONTRIBUTING.md

 Pay special attention to this
 -----------------------------

-All React LogViewer software is distributed under the **MIT** open source license, and your contributions will be licensed in the same way.
+All React LogViewer software is distributed under the **MPL** open source license, and your contributions will be licensed in the same way.

 If you work for a company which, by the way or place in which your code was written, by your contract terms